Accounting websites: the complete guideHow website structure, design and usability can help your practice stand out, generate leads and grow

 Do we need a new website?

-Trends in design change, of course, as do the expectations of business-to-business buyers, and the technology we use to access information.
+Trends in design change over time, of course, as do the expectations of business-to-business buyers, and the technology we use to access information.

 For example, hardly anyone was browsing on mobile devices a decade ago.
-Now, mobile searches make up more than 50% of the total.
+Now, mobile accounts for approximately half of web traffic worldwide.
+In the fourth quarter of 2021, mobile devices (excluding tablets) generated 54.4 percent of global website traffic.

 Take the PracticeWeb website from 2012, pictured above thanks to the magic of the Wayback Machine, as an example.